A cluster representation of the renewal Hawkes process: Validity of the construction

 \section{Validity of the construction}

-We are concerned with whether our construction of the RHP in fact represents a valid cluster process.
-In the following Theorem we show that with the assumptions made for its construction, it is a valid definition. \begin{Thm} If $h$ is a function satisfying \emph{\textbf{(A)}}, and $N_R(\cdot)$ is a renewal process satisfying \emph{\textbf{(B)}}, then the cluster process defined as in \eqref{RHPCluster} exists and has a.s. finite clusters. \end{Thm} \Proof{ Using Corollary \ref{WestcottCor} , the existence of the cluster process is proved if we can show that conditions (i)-(iii) hold.
+We are concerned with whether our construction of the RHP in fact represents a valid cluster process, since in the original work by Wheatley--Filimonov--Sornette \cite{Wheatley2016} no result of existence was provided.
+In the following, we show that with the assumptions made for its construction, \eqref{RHPCluster} is a valid definition.